 I have been writing for most of my life.
 I can’t remember when I started, but it must be sometime after my 7th birthday.
 (The picture to the right here shows me when I was a student at Leeds University aged about 20.)

 In my teens I started writing stories and poems that I submitted to magazines and anthologies.
 As long as I remembered to include a stamped, self-addressed envelop, they were returned.
-On one occasion some poems were accepted by a small press magazine, the magazine died before my poems appeared.
+On one occasion some poems were accepted by a small press magazine.
+Oh, the excitement!
+But the magazine died before my poems appeared.
 (And they never came back.)

-Nowadays I publish selected poems and short stories on my Articulations web-site.
+Nowadays I publish selected poems and short stories here under Articulations.